Curatorial Practice

 As a response to the systemic harms of slow violence (such as corruption, poverty and the environmental crisis), this exhibition project brought together the art and design of select artists as a means of cultivating hope and care.

-Reaching across different venues, the exhibitions investigated the slow intimacies involved in the making of art but also engaged with intimacy as subject.
-Slow intimacy is used as a symbolic framework to signify interactions that are enduring and unfolding, whether between humans themselves or humanity and non-human worlds.
+Reaching across different venues, the exhibitions investigated the slow intimacies involved in the making of art but also engaged with intimacy as a subject.
+Slow intimacy serves as a symbolic framework for interactions that are enduring and unfolding, whether between humans or between humanity and non-human worlds.

 The Story that Travelled (2016)